finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(ChartOfAccountsApi)
     scope = 'scope_example' # str | The scope of the Chart of Accounts.
     code = 'code_example' # str | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts. posting_module_code = 'posting_module_code_example' # str | The code of the posting module. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing posting module rules; this              value is returned from the previous call.
 If a pagination token is provided, the filter              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
 For example, to filter on the rule id, specify \"ruleId eq 'rule 1'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.list_posting_module_rules(scope, code, posting_module_code, as_at=as_at, page=page, limit=limit, filter=filter, opts=opts)
+        # api_response =  api_instance.list_posting_module_rules(scope, code, posting_module_code, as_at=as_at, page=page, limit=limit, filter=filter, opts=opts)

         # [EXPERIMENTAL] ListPostingModuleRules: List Posting Module Rules
-            api_response = await api_instance.list_posting_module_rules(scope, code, posting_module_code, as_at=as_at, page=page, limit=limit, filter=filter)
+        api_response = api_instance.list_posting_module_rules(scope, code, posting_module_code, as_at=as_at, page=page, limit=limit, filter=filter)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling ChartOfAccountsApi->list_posting_module_rules: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters